jeanbondy/fsnd-capstone/README.md

 When all tests are done, it's time to run the app locally.

 ### Running the app locally
-If you want, populate the database `capstone` with sample data:
+Populate the database `capstone` with sample data:

 ```bash
 psql capstone < capstone.psql